OceanLabs/iOS-Print-SDK/Kite-SDK/docs/submodules.md

 $ git submodule update --init --recursive
 ```

-Adding the SDK to your project
+Step 2.
+Add the SDK to your project
 -----------
 Now that you have cloned the Kite SDK into your project, you need to let your project know about the Kite SDK by adding it to your project Workspace.
 Find the `KitePrintSDK.xcodeproj` file inside of the cloned iOS-Print-SDK project directory and drag it into the Project Navigator (`⌘+1`).

 ![Add Project Dependency](add_dependency.gif)

-Other Linker Flags
+Step 3.
+Set Other Linker Flags
 -----------

 Now that your project is aware of the Kite SDK, you need to configure a few settings and add some required resources to your project's build configuration.
 Click on your apps project in the Project Navigator to open the Project and Targets configuration pane.